 Water beads are small polymer beads used in sensory bins, sensory bags and all kinds of sensory activities for preschoolers.
 They wiggle, they jiggle, they’re soft and squishy, and they’re wonderful for sensory play!

 Water beads are all the buzz in the preschool circles and among the kid-bloggers at the moment.

 Water beads are cool, little dehydrated polymer beads that start off not much bigger than a grain of salt.
 To hydrate water beads, you soak them in water for a few hours and as they absorb the water, they expand to about the size of a marble.

 Have a look, and tell us what you think!

 Where can you buy water beads?

-I purchased my Water Beads from Amazon, but you can buy them at Walmart, or a garden centre.
+I purchased my Water Beads right here from Amazon, but you can also buy them at Walmart, or a garden centre.

 My son and I dug right in to them, and we soaked our water beads right away.